What is Hernia Mesh?

 There are currently more than 3,000 hernia mesh injury lawsuits filed in the United States.
 One hernia mesh lawsuit resulted in a $1.5 million-dollar verdict, and another resulted in a $184 million-dollar settlement.
 As of April 2018, there were nearly 800 hernia mesh lawsuits pending in federal MDLs, targeting two hernia mesh manufacturers—Atrium for its C-QUR Mesh, and Ethicon for its Physiomesh.
 The first Ethicon Physiomesh MDL trial is set for September 16, 2019, and no dates have been set for Atrium’s C-QUR cases.
 It is expected that the number of hernia mesh lawsuits will continue to grow.

 Should I Speak to a Hernia Mesh Injury Lawyer?

 If you have suffered a hernia mesh injury issue, it could be beneficial for you to speak to a Sullo & Sullo hernia mesh injury attorney.
 Our highly skilled product liability lawyers understand the complexities of these type of cases, and know you have a relatively short window of time in which to file your hernia mesh claim due to the statutes of limitations.
-The Sullo & Sullo attorneys will ensure your future and your rights are thoroughly protected from start to finish, and will thoroughly evaluate the facts of your hernia mesh case in order to help you make the best decisions.
+Our Hernia Mesh Attorneys will thoroughly evaluate the facts of your hernia mesh case in order to help you make the best decisions.